Skip to content

 Knowing the cause saves you from trying every fix blindly.
 Here are the culprits I run into most often:

-Muted volume or low level.
-The mute button got pressed, or volume dropped to zero.
-It sounds obvious, but I see this constantly.
+• Muted volume or low level.
+Mute button pressed, or volume at zero.

 #Basic Troubleshooting Steps